 Asbestos and your home

-It’s estimated that one in 3 homes contains asbestos.
-If your home was built or renovated before 1990 then it’s likely to contain some type of asbestos building product.
-Asbestos products weren’t banned until 31st December 2003.
+It’s estimated that one in three homes contains asbestos.
+If your home was built before 1990 it’s safest to assume it has asbestos somewhere.
+The same general rule applies to farms and rural properties.

 It is illegal to import, store, supply, sell, install, use or re-use asbestos materials.
 The ban does not apply to asbestos installed in buildings prior to 31st December 2003 such as asbestos in homes.